-Property charges and other for the three months ended June 30, 2010 and 2009 were \$3 million and a net gain of \$5.9 million, respectively.
-Property charges and other for the six months ended June 30, 2010 and 2009 were \$4.8 million and \$10.5 million, respectively.
+Property charges and other for the three months ended September 30, 2010 and 2009 were \$17.5 million and \$0.7 million, respectively.
+Property charges and other for the nine months ended September 30, 2010 and 2009 were \$22.4 million and \$11.3 million, respectively.
 Property charges generally include costs related to the retirement of assets for remodels and asset abandonments.
-Property charges and other for the three months ended June 30, 2010, were related to miscellaneous renovations, abandonments and gain/loss on sale of equipment at Wynn Las Vegas and Wynn Macau.
-Property charges and other for the three months ended June 30, 2009, the Company cancelled the agreements to purchase two aircraft.
-The deposit on one of the aircraft was refundable to the extent another buyer was found.
-Due to the uncertainty as to the recoverability of this deposit and a \$1.5 million nonrefundable deposit on a second aircraft, the Company wrote off these deposits in the first quarter of 2009.
-In May 2009, another buyer was found for one of the aircraft and in accordance with the original purchase agreement, a portion of the Company's deposit was refunded.
-The Company also incurred property charges of \$2.2 million during the three months ended June 30, 2009 which were related to miscellaneous renovations, abandonments and loss on sale of equipment at Wynn Las Vegas and Wynn Macau.
+Property charges and other for the three months ended September 30, 2010, include a contract termination payment of \$14.9 million related to a management contract for certain of the nightclubs at Wynn Las Vegas as well as miscellaneous renovations, abandonments and gain/loss on sale of equipment at Wynn Las Vegas and Wynn Macau.
+Property charges and other for the three months ended September 30, 2009, were related to miscellaneous renovations, abandonments and loss on sale of equipment at Wynn Macau.

-Property charges and other for the six months ended June 30, 2010, were related to miscellaneous renovations, abandonments and gain/loss on sale of equipment at Wynn Las Vegas and Wynn Macau.
-Property charges and other for the six months ended June 30, 2009, include the net write-off of \$6.8 million of aircraft purchase deposits as discussed above.
-The remaining property charges were related to renovations, abandonments and loss on sale of equipment at Wynn Las Vegas and Wynn Macau.
+Property charges and other for the nine months ended September 30, 2010, include the contract termination charge noted above and miscellaneous renovations, abandonments and gain/loss on sale of equipment at Wynn Las Vegas and Wynn Macau.
+Property charges and other for the nine months ended September 30, 2009, include the write-off of \$6.8 million of aircraft purchase deposits and miscellaneous renovations, abandonments and loss on sale of equipment at Wynn Las Vegas and Wynn Macau.

-12. Non-controlling Interest
+12. Noncontrolling Interest

 In October 2009, Wynn Macau, Limited, an indirect wholly-owned subsidiary of the Company and the developer, owner and operator of Wynn Macau, listed its ordinary shares of common stock on The Stock Exchange of Hong Kong Limited.
 Through an initial public offering, including the over allotment, Wynn Macau, Limited sold 1,437,500,000 shares (27.7%) of its common stock (the "Wynn Macau Limited IPO").
 The shares of Wynn Macau, Limited were not and will not be registered under the Securities Act and may not be offered or sold in the United States absent a registration under the Securities Act as amended, or an applicable exception from such registration requirements.
-Net income attributable to non-controlling interest was \$36.5 million and \$67.4 million for the three and six months ended June 30, 2010, respectively.
+Net income attributable to noncontrolling interest was \$31.5 million and \$98.8 million for the three and nine months ended September 30, 2010, respectively.